 8 Cole, D.N., Spildie, D.R.
 1998.
-Hiker, horse and Ilama trampling effects on native vegetation in Montana, USA.
-Journal of Environmental Management 53: 61-71 9 Shaw, P.J.A., K. Lankey and S.A.
-Hollingham (1995) - Impacts of trampling and dog fouling on vegetation and soil conditions indicated that they were residents of Oxford with only 4% being resident in other parts of Oxfordshire.
+Hiker, horse and llama trampling effects on native vegetation in Montana, USA.
+Journal of Environmental Management 53: 61-71 parts of Oxfordshire.
 Those settlements within Vale of White Horse from which visitors originated were Kennington, Botley, North Hinksey and Wytham.
 However, considerably less than 4% of visitors to the SAC derived from these settlements.
 The Vale of White Horse LPP2 does not include any site allocation options or areas of search that lie within 5km of Oxford Meadows SAC.